gloriabenoit/DNAnexus-GWAS/docs/index.md

 This tutorial will guide you through every step needed in order to perform a basic GWAS using whole genome sequences for chromosome 1 to 22 for both [PLINK2](https://www.cog-genomics.org/plink/2.0/) and [regenie](https://rgcgithub.github.io/regenie/).
 In order to parallelize the analyses, we will perform 22 different GWAS, one for each chromosome, and combine the results locally to reduce cost.

+> PLINK2 is the most basic and simple tool to perform a GWAS, while regenie is a bit more advanced.
+> If you need to choose only one, please perform the [PLINK2 tutorial](plink.md), as it is simpler and quicker to complete.

 As an example, we will perform a linear regression on the **BMI index** ([21001](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21001)) using **whole genome sequencing data**, specifically the **interim 200k release** (`"/Bulk/Whole genome sequences/Population level genome variants, BGEN format - interim 200k release/"`).
 However, you can use any data that you need, simply keep in mind that paths need to be changed in the scripts.

 > This tutorial is written for Linux operating systems.
 Commands may vary accross operating systems.